 - Consider the list of available tools in course navigation settings before looking into external options.
 Many pre-approved tools will appear here and can be activated by enabling them on your course navigation menu.

 - Check the ITS Tools and Services listing provided on the Safe Computing site.
 If the external tool is not listed, fill out the Canvas Learning Tools Interoperability form to request the external tool installation.
 Once we receive your request we will follow up with with you regarding the reason for use, and the course the external should be added to.

-- ITS Teaching and Learning will provide a conditional installation.
-A conditional installation installs the LTI in a specific course only—not for use by all Canvas instructors.
-Concurrently with the installation of the tool, Teaching & Learning will work with the tool provider to secure a FERPA agreement and assessment of tool accessibility.
+- ITS Teaching and Learning will provide a conditional installation, which installs the external in a specific course only—not for use by all Canvas instructors.
+We will work with the tool provider to secure a FERPA agreement and an assessment of tool accessibility.

 - The tool may be approved for use only by the instructor who requested it.

 - The tool is not approved for any use due to data stewardship or security concerns.

 Instructor requests new External Tool (LTI) installation for tool not currently installed at account level.

 ITS installs the External Tool at course level and begins tool assessment.

 ITS contacts tool provider to obtain FERPA agreement and accessibility assessment.